jamesadhitthana/SimpleROT13/README.md

 # Easy and Simple ROT13
 ROT13 is the simplest and easiest way to encrypt and decrypt (cipher) a string of text!
+On this java application I have created a very simple way to encrypt/decrypt a string of text using ROT13.
+ROT13 is basically another substitution cipher technique (part of the Caesar cipher) that replaces a letter with the thirteenth letter after it (ROT13 = "rotate by 13 places").

 ## Getting Started

-Just download the java file and then run it on your computer!
-I have commented the code and so if you dont understand how it works you can just view my comments on the code!
+Just download the java file and then run it on your computer.
+I have commented the code and so you can just view my comments to understand how the code works.
 Enjoy!

 ### Instructions